kaaproject/kaa/Architecture-overview/index.md

 ![Logical concepts](attach/logical-concepts.png)

-To distinguish endpoints by different parameters and properties, rather than use one ID, Kaa uses [endpoint profiles]({{root_url}}Glossary/#endpoint-profile-client-side-server-side).
+To distinguish endpoints by different properties, rather than use one ID, Kaa uses [endpoint profiles]({{root_url}}Glossary/#endpoint-profile-client-side-server-side).

 Endpoint profile is a custom structured data set that describes characteristics of a specific endpoint within an application.
 Every endpoint profile comprises the *client-side*, *server-side*, and *system* parts.
 Initial values for the client-side part are specified by the the client developer using data schemas for the [endpoint SDK]({{root_url}}Glossary/#endpoint-sdk).
 Then, the client-side endpoint profile is generated during registration of a new endpoint.
-The server-side and system parts of the profile contain data about the endpoint properties that are controlled by your server-side applications.
+The server-side and system parts of the endpoint profile data are managed by the Kaa server.

 See also [Endpoint profiles]({{root_url}}Programming-guide/Key-platform-features/Endpoint-profiles/).